JaPCarriel/DC-Machine/README.md

-# DC-Machine Project using Matlab(Simulink) and Scilab
+# EN - DC-Machine Project using Matlab(Simulink) and Scilab
 - Project for the Eletrical Machines subjects of the Instrumentation, Automation and Robotics Engineering course @ UFABC

 ## Specified parameters: